 LePage says Roe v.
-Wade ‘should not be an issue’ for supreme court nominees
+Wade ‘should not be an issue’ for Supreme Court nominees

 Collins’ office did not immediately respond to questions from the Bangor Daily News, but she has been a target of progressive groups in the fight over Kennedy’s replacement over the past week.
 Several Maine groups held a press call on Thursday urging Collins and independent U.S. Sen. Angus King to reject members of Trump’s public shortlist of potential nominees.

 National groups have entered the fray.
+Demand Justice launched a $5 million ad and organizing effort in Maine and Alaska, according to Politico.
 Protect Our Care kicked off what a spokeswoman called a six-figure ad campaign, with one TV ad calling it an “emergency” for health care.
 NARAL Pro-Choice America is running a five-figure print and digital ad campaign.
-Demand Justice launched a $5 million ad and organizing effort in Maine and Alaska, according to Politico.

 BDN writer Michael Shepherd contributed to this report.